PASSlONE/PASSlONE/README.md

 other interests/general: old Roblox and Roblox myths, Roblox in general, wwobbledogs, minecraft args, neurodegenerative diseases, wwikipedia, analog horror eumm I can't remember evverything.

 ## lovvemail or smth
 najm - you're so cool hello????
-I lovve ur humor sm ^^<br/>
+I lovve ur humor sm ^^ no joke though, you're a good friend of mine! <br/>
-shosho - you are alwways so kind to me, and i really appreciate it!!<br/>
+shosho - you are alwways so kind to me, and i really appreciate it!! you're such a good person and i wish you nothing but the best!!<br/>
-mig - you're really fun to talk to and I really appreciate that wwe're friends! <br/>
+mig - you're really fun to talk to and I really appreciate that wwe're friends! you're genuinely such a comforting presence and i'm glad that I know you!! <br/>
-lena - HI BRO YOURE SO HDFHDHFFHHFHDH I MISS YOU<br/>
+lena - GOOD LORD, HI BRO YOURE SO HDFHDHFFHHFHDH I MISS YOU!!
+YOU'RE ONE OF MY BESTEST FRIENDS!!
+IJUST CANT WAIT TO MEET YOU AGAIN!! <br/>